Fluid dynamics as intersection problem: Abstract

 \section{Abstract}

-We formulate the covariant hydrodynamics equations describing the fluid dynamics as the problem of intersection theory on the infinite dimensional symplectic manifold associated with spacetime.
-This point of view separates the structures related to the equation of state, the geometry of spacetime, and structures related to the (differential) topology of spacetime.
-We point out a five-dimensional origin of the formalism of Lichnerowicz and Carter.
-Our formalism also incorporates the chiral anomaly and Onsager quantization.
-We clarify the relation between the canonical velocity and Landau $4$-velocity, the meaning of Kelvin's theorem.
-Finally, we discuss some connections to topological strings, Poisson sigma models, and topological field theories in various dimensions.
+We formulate the equations of fluid dynamics as an intersection-theoretic problem on an infinite-dimensional symplectic manifold associated with spacetime.
+This perspective separates the structures associated with the equation of state and the geometry of spacetime from the differential-topological structures of spacetime.
+On this basis, we recover the covariant formulation of hydrodynamics due to Lichnerowicz and Carter, clarify the notion of canonical velocity and hydrodynamic invariants, such as the asymptotic Hopf invariant and the Ertel invariant, and obtain a generalization of Kelvin's circulation theorem.
+We also clarify the relation between the canonical velocity $\bf V$, the four-velocity $\bf u$, and other choices of frames.
+We point out a five-dimensional origin of the formalism underlying the covariant formulation of hydrodynamics.

+Our formalism extends naturally to fluids with additional degrees of freedom, including multi-component fluids, charged fluids, and superfluids, and incorporates the chiral anomaly and Onsager quantization.
+It also suggests a direction of research connecting hydrodynamics to Poisson sigma models and topological field theories.

+Furthermore, we argue that a similar approach applies to the theory of self-dual fields, such as chiral bosons in $1+1$ dimensions, tensor fields of $(2,0)$ theory in $1+5$ dimensions, and the $4$-form field of type-IIB supergravity in $1+9$ dimensions.